Apache Flink Personal Studies¶

 Watermarks are special markers that indicate the progress of event time in the stream.
 They help manage late arrivals by allowing the system to understand when it can safely close a window, ensuring that all necessary events have been accounted for before processing the aggregate.

 Watermarks are generated in the data stream at regular intervals and serve as indicators of the progression of time.
+They are special messages intermingled with other data records.
 Each watermark carries a timestamp that is calculated by subtracting an estimate of out-of-orderness from the largest timestamp encountered so far.
+This timestamp are always increasing.
+All records following a watermark should have a higher timestamp than the watermark, if not they are considered late data, and will be discarded.
 This mechanism allows the stream processing system to make informed decisions about when to close windows and process aggregates, ensuring that all relevant events are considered while still accommodating the inherent variability in event arrival times.

 Watermarks are crucial for effectively processing out-of-order events, especially when dealing with multiple sources.
 In scenarios involving IoT devices and network latency, it’s possible to receive an event with an earlier timestamp even after the operator has already processed events with that timestamp from other sources.
 Importantly, watermarks are applicable to any timestamps and are not limited to window semantics.

-When working with Kafka topic partitions, the absence of watermarks can present challenges.
+When working with Kafka topic partitions, the absence of watermarks may represent some challenges.
 Watermarks are generated independently for each stream and partition.
 When two partitions are combined, the resulting watermark will be the oldest of the two, reflecting the point at which the system has complete information.
 If one partition stops receiving new events, the watermark for that partition will not progress.
 To ensure that processing continues over time, an idle timeout configuration can be implemented.

 The watermark generator operates within the Kafka consumer before the events are injected into the Flink stream or table, ensuring that the event time semantics are preserved throughout the processing pipeline.